gagneurlab/PROTRIDER/README.md

 ### Prerequisites

 PROTRIDER was trained and tested using Python 3.14 on a Linux system.
-The list of required packages for running PROTRIDER can be found in the file requirements.txt.

-Using pip and conda environments
 We recommend installing and running PROTRIDER on a dedicated conda environment.
 To create and activate the conda environment run the following commands:

 ```
 conda create --name protrider_env python=3.14